jamierodriguez/WavefrontPSF/README.md

 Wavefront PSF
 =============

-Calculate the Wavefront of the DECam system.
-This is effectively a major update of my old DECamOptics folder, written with the goal of sharing with other folks.
+Calculate the Wavefront of the DECam system and fit a PSF to an image.

 Changelog
 ---------